 Monday, 25 September 2017

 A curiously named label in Natasha Mooney's La Bise range in honour of Walter Mooney from the mid 1800's.
 He was pinched for stealing a neighbour's cow in the Flinders Ranges' town of Melrose.
 It seems crime finds its way through that town with a fraudster among others hitting the oldest town in the area in recent memory too.

 The vineyard was purchased a couple of years ago by Brett and Stacey Allan and renamed Sancerre Estate after being inspired by a trip through the French countryside.
 Wines produced from estate grown fruit fall under the View Wines label.
 Old vines have been reinvigorated and new plantings have also taken place.
 Only four wines make up the range at this stage - Semillon, Sauvignon Semillon blend, Merlot Rosé and this Alvarinho.

-This is the first Alvarinho (Albarino) in the Granite Belt region and it seems to have found a happy home.
+This one of a few Alvarinho (Albarino) plantings in the Granite Belt region and it seems to have found a happy home.

 John will share with you his love of Chardonnay.
 Great value here for the asking price.